 - You are very capable of doing multiple sets of bodyweight dips in the 10-12 rep range.

-If you don’t meet these two criteria, I believe it makes the most sense to consider transitioning to a weighted version.
+Though the benefits of normal dips are many, adding weight truly transforms the exercise into a suitable substitute for a barbell exercise.
+If you meet these two criteria, I believe it makes the most sense to consider transitioning to a weighted version.

 As always, I would recommend sticking to the best practices for making progress in resistance training: try to hit 10-20 sets near failure, per week, split between two or three weekly workouts.